outscal/Getting-Started-with-Unity/Chap04-ToolbarAndNavigation.md

 ![Create your First GameObject](./Images/CreateCube.png)

 Ok before we move further, this is a big moment.
+You just made your first GameObject!
 It may seem small but you should celebrate your small victories as well.

 ![Is this too much](https://media.giphy.com/media/IwAZ6dvvvaTtdI8SD5/giphy.gif)